techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ### Method 1.
 Enable iPhone Sync Feature

 You can enable the iPhone Sync feature to transfer contacts from an iPhone to an Android device.
 In this case, ensure the contacts option in the Gmail synchronization is toggled on.
-Later, the contacts are saved when you sign in with the same Google account on your Google Pixel 7a.
+Later, the contacts are saved when you sign in with the same Google account on your Honor V Purse.
 Let's learn **how to transfer from phone to phone using this feature**:

 - **Step 1.** Access the "Settings" app on your iPhone and navigate to the "Contacts" settings.
 Then, tap on "Accounts" and choose your Gmail account.
 Turn on the “Contacts” toggle switch to synchronize them.